OpenDataLiteracy/jksn-2017/CityOfSeattle-PoC/README.md

 - Determining or predicting a council member's position on an upcoming bill, amendment, or resolution, based off of past meetings.
 - Adding other sections of the Legistar and City Council data to the service.
 Specifically: creating a system for helping the public understand the current process and timeline of an event, or action awaiting decision.
 - Better scoring and ranking algorithms for searching and determining relevance of an event.
+- Adding synonym checking for searching to compare to known words and weight them
+- Adding nearby words comparison to searching
 - Scoring and ranking algorithms for other sections of City Council data.
 - Add third party data ingestion, from the Clerks office themselves, so that they can directly add information to our storage so that we don't bog down their servers with additional scraping, and API usage.